 In portraits and still lifes, she explores existential themes from an intimate point of view.
-In coffeehouses in Montreal, Paris and Barcelona, she draws inspiration from the specific ambiance of each location.
+In coffeehouses in Montreal, Paris, or any city where she’s travelling, she sketchs the specific ambiance of each location.
 With her fluid stroke, she grasps the expressions of the men and women lingering in these places.
-Her drawing expresses the urge to capture the truth of the moment.
+Her drawing reveals the urge to capture the truth of the moment.
 Another part of her career evolved around the stage : dancers, musicians and, especially, actors.
-Since the 1990s, she draws actors from the Théâtre du Nouveau Monde (TNM) in Montreal in their dressing rooms and backstage.
+Since the 1990s she draws actors in their dressing rooms and backstage from the Théâtre du Nouveau Monde (TNM) in Montreal.
 This approach renders the necessity to seize emotion in a minimalist stroke that holds the essence, the soul, the sensibility of the model.
 At the theatre and in the coffee shop, she ‘s looking for that specific gesture that characterizes individuality.
 Through the expressive force of her colors she creates harmony evoking light.
 She develops a plastic language by means of which thick texture and precise gesture confer an intensity, an undeniable freedom, to her works.

-In the last thirty years, she presented twenty-five solo exhibitions and participated in more than seventy collective exhibitions.
-Jeannette Perreault is represented by Roberts Gallery in Toronto since 1991 and, since 1992, by Valentin Gallery in Montreal.
-As of 2001, she is also featured in L’Harmattan Gallery in Baie-Saint-Paul, in the province of Quebec, and in the Winchester Galleries in Victoria, British Columbia.
-Her works are part of many collections in Canada, United States and in Europe.
+Jeannette Perreault is represented by Roberts Gallery in Toroto since 1991, and since 1992 by Valentin Gallery in Montreal.
+She also featured in L’Harmattan Gallery in Baie-Saint-Paul in Quebec, in West End Gallery in Edmonton in Alberta, and in Singulart Gallery in Paris.
+In the last thirty years, she participated in more than seventy collective exhibitions.
+Her works are part of many public, corporative and private collections in Canada, United States, Europe and in Asia.